ryan-roemer/loose-bits/_posts/2012-08-02-nodejs-read-write-streams.md

 {% endhighlight %}

-To test things out, we can take an input file ("input.txt"), read it in, upper case all text, then write it out to "out.text" using three streams.
+To test things out, we can take an input file ("input.txt"), read it in, upper case all text, then write it out to "out.txt" using three streams.

 {% highlight javascript %}
 var fs = require("fs"),